fogbed/fogbed/docs/getstarted.rst

     logLevel = INFO        ; Either CRITICAL, ERROR, WARNING, INFO  or DEBUG port_ns = 9090         ; Nameserver port
-    port_sshd = 5345       ; Port where MaxiNet will start an ssh server on each worker runWith1500MTU = True  ; Set this to True if your physical network can not handle MTUs >1500. useMultipleIPs = 0     ; for RSS load balancing.
+    port_sshd = 5345       ; Port where MaxiNet will start an ssh server on each worker runWith1500MTU = False ; Set this to True if your physical network can not handle MTUs >1500. useMultipleIPs = 0     ; for RSS load balancing.
 Set to n > 0 to use multiple IP addresses per worker.
 More information on this feature can be found at MaxiNets github Wiki. deactivateTSO = True   ; Deactivate TCP-Segmentation-Offloading at the emulated hosts. sshuser = root         ; On Debian set this to root.
 On ubuntu set this to user which can do passwordless sudo